-If your teeth have shifted recently, it is definitely tempting to use an old retainer to work your teeth back into place.
+If your teeth shifted after Invisalign, it is definitely tempting to use an old retainer to work your teeth back into place.
 So can retainers move teeth back to their former position?
-The answer is no, using an old retainer to correct shifted teeth is not a good idea.
+The answer is no, and using an old retainer to correct shifted teeth is not a good idea.
 Retainers are not designed to shift your teeth, rather they are meant to hold them in place.

 A retainer will not exert the necessary force on your teeth and jaw that is needed for correct alignment, and in some cases can even harm your teeth.
 If it has been a long time since you have last worn your retainer, first try your retainer on to see if your teeth have shifted too much for comfortable wear.
-You will know your teeth have shifted if your retainer causes tooth pain as it no longer fits properly.
+You will know your teeth have shifted if your retainer causes tooth pain, because this means it no longer fits properly.

 If retainers can’t move my teeth back, what are some of my options?